 |Bayfront Park Finish||31||3.1|

-The first 5.4 miles of the 50K (last 5.4 miles to turnaround for 100K runners) will be on trails other than the Superior Hiking Trail.
-After the Grand Portage Aid Station, the remainder of the race will be on the Superior Hiking Trail.
 The Superior Hiking Trail is very well marked with blue blazes and trail signs (do not follow white blazes, these are for spur trails).
+The only time the 50K/100K route deviates from the main Superior Hiking Trail is the short spur up to the Magney-Snively aid station.
 There are arrows at many intersections as well.
 If you’re paying attention when you’re on the Superior Hiking Trail it will be VERY difficult to get lost.
+Pay attention to the blue blazes on trees and the Superior Hiking Trail markers.
+While we do flag the trail, you really shouldn't need the pink flagging as the blue blazes and markers will show you the way more than adequately.
 When in doubt between a pink flag and Superior Hiking Trail marker, follow the Superior Hiking Trail marker.

 It’s also critical that you pay attention and are very careful at all road intersections.
 Vehicles have the right of way at all times.
 We will try to have run officials at the busiest road intersections.

-CHECK IN: Packet pickup and late registration will be from 5:00 p.m. to 7:00 p.m.
-Friday October 20.
+CHECK IN: Packet pickup for ALL races will be from 5:00 p.m. to 7:00 p.m.
+Friday October 19.
 BAYFRONT FESTIVAL PARK downtown Duluth, MN.
 If you cannot make the packet pick up on Friday night, you can pick up your packet on Saturday morning before your race.

 Late registrants will have no guarantee of finishers award or shirt the day of the race.

 Race course briefing will occur 15 minutes before each race.
 Arrive at the start line early for the briefing.
 Races will start on time.